 and one on behalf of the liable insurer.

-Both parties rely on the same medical dossier, but they may have different views on it.
+Both parties rely on the same medical file, but may assess it differently.

-When opinions vary, an independent expertise can be carried out by a mutually selected doctor.
+When opinions differ, an independent expert assessment can be carried out by a jointly chosen doctor.

 -